faith176/photography_site/README.md

 # 📸 WanderLens

-WanderLens is a sample React photography portfolio website, including collections, events, and blog-style content.
+WanderLens is a **sample React photography portfolio website** designed to showcase photo collections, events, and visual storytelling.
+The project focuses on layout, image presentation, and navigation.

 ---

-### Home
+## Home
-Landing page introducing the WanderLens aesthetic and mission.
+Landing page that introduces the WanderLens aesthetic and overall theme.

 ![Home Page](samples/Home.png)

 ---

-### Collections
+## Collections
-A grid-based gallery view showcasing photography across different themes and styles.
+Gallery-style layout showcasing photography across different themes and styles.

 ![Collections Page](samples/Collections.png)

 ---

-### Events
+## Events
-Highlights of exhibitions, workshops, and photography events.
+Highlights of exhibitions, workshops, and photography-related events.

 ![Events Page](samples/Events.png)

 ---

-### Blog
+## Blog
-Storytelling through photography-focused articles and visual essays.
+Timeline-style visual storytelling using photography and text.

 ![Blog Page](samples/Blog.png)

 ---

-### ℹAbout
+## About
-Narrative-driven section explaining the story behind WanderLens and its creative vision.
+Section describing the story behind WanderLens and its creative vision.

 ![About Page](samples/About.png)

 ---

-### Contact
+## Contact
-Contact form for client inquiries, collaborations, and bookings.
+Contact form for inquiries, collaborations, and bookings.

 ![Contact Page](samples/Contact.png)